tylanderson/tylanderson.github.io/content/authors/admin/_index.md

 - Visitors
 ---

+I am a Remote Sensing Scientist at Cloud to Street.
+Currently working on deploying remotely sensed flood maps and analytics to enable people around the world to respond to floods.

-I am a current MS Candidate in GIScience at the Clark University, focusing on remote sensing of forest disturbances.
-I have a passion for remote sensing and GIScience for conservation purposes and have continued that through my undergraduate and graduate degree.
-I have experience working with remotely sensed products and large databases.
-My interests lie within land use/land cover change, forest disturbances, and coastal and tropical ecology.
-My current research as part of my MS in GIScience involves using the Harmonized Landsat Sentinel-2 product for Gypsy Moth defoliation tracking.
+Previously at Clark University focused on land use/land cover change, forest disturbances, and coastal ecology.
+My thesis there focused on using the Harmonized Landsat Sentinel-2 product for Gypsy Moth defoliation tracking.